kesem-io/kesem-sdk/README.md

 </dl>

-## SendCoins(amount, address, fee, password)
+## SendCoins(amount, address, fee, password) API Call
 Creates a transaction and sends it to Kesem server.
+Wallet should be in opened state when calling this API call.
 ### Parameters:
-Amount - sum of coins to send.
+⋅⋅* Amount - sum of coins to send.
-Address - destination address to send
+⋅⋅* Address - destination address to send
-Fee - mining fees to pay - X coins for 1000 bytes of transactions.
+⋅⋅* Fee - mining fees to pay - X coins for 1000 bytes of transactions.
-Password - user wallet password.
+⋅⋅* Password - user wallet password.

-## GetTransactionsData()
+## GetTransactionsData() API Call
 Returns a list of all user transactions for current wallet.
 ### Returns:
 <dl>